stanfordnlp/dspy/docs/docs/intro.md

         5761.328
         ```

+???
+"Using DSPy in practice: from quick scripting to building sophisticated systems."

-While DSPy's _optimizers_ are often considered its more powerful feature, the ergonomic and portable nature of DSPy's _modules_ make them pretty ideal for scripting quick interactions with LMs, even when you don't have the data or metrics to optimize.
-We maintain large signature test suites across many tasks and LMs to assess the reliability of the built-in DSPy adapters, which are the components that map signatures to prompts prior to optimization.
-If you find cases where a simple prompt consistently outperforms idiomatic DSPy for your LM, consider that a bug and [file an issue](https://github.com/stanfordnlp/dspy/issues).
+    Although DSPy's _optimizers_ are often considered its most powerful feature, the ergonomic and portable nature of DSPy's _modules_ make them incredibly powerful for quick LM scripting, even when you don't have the data or metrics to optimize.
+We maintain large _signature test suites_, across many tasks and LMs, to assess the reliability of the built-in DSPy Adapters.
+Adapters are the components that map signatures to prompts prior to optimization.
+If you find tasks where a simple prompt consistently outperforms idiomatic DSPy for your LM, consider that a bug and [file an issue](https://github.com/stanfordnlp/dspy/issues).
 We'll use this to improve the built-in adapters.

 ## 2) **Optimizers** tune the prompts and weights of your Modules.